Solo Diabate

-Mouloukou Souleyman Diabate (born 21 July 1987), commonly known as Solo Diabate, is an Ivorian basketball player who plays for Petro de Luanda of the Angolan Basketball League and the Basketball Africa League (BAL).
+Mouloukou Souleyman Diabate (born 21 July 1987), commonly known as Solo Diabate, is an Ivorian basketball player for Dar City Basketball Club.
+After playing a decade in France and some years in North Macedonia, China and Slovakia, Diabate began his career at the African continent in 2021.
+He is a two-time BAL champion, with Zamalek in 2021 and US Monastir in 2022.

 He also represents the Ivory Coast national team.
 With Ivory Coast, Diabate has won two silver medals at AfroBasket tournaments in 2009 and 2021.

 Professional career

+France (2006–2016)

 Diabate has played in the French League since 2006.
 In his career, he played for JDA Dijon Basket, Chorale Roanne Basket, SLUC Nancy Basket, and BCM Gravelines.
 In 2015, he signed with Rouen Métropole.
 In the 2015-2016 season, Diabate was the league's assist leader with 6.5 per game to go with his 10.4 points and 3.5 rebounds per game.

+MZT Skopje (2017–2018)

 On February 16, 2017, Diabate signed with the French team Châlons-Reims, after starting the season with MZT Skopje.

 On 4 November 2016, he signed with MZT Skopje Aerodrom.
 On 13 January 2017, he left MZT Skopje On September 11, 2018, he signed with SLUC Nancy.

+Africa (2021–present)

+Zamalek (2020–2021)

-In 2021, Diabate signed with Zamalek to play in the 2021 BAL season, where they won the first-ever championship of the new league.
+In August 2021, Diabate signed with Egyptian club Zamalek to play in the 2021 BAL season.
+He helped Zamalek win the first first-ever championship of the Basketball Africa League (BAL) after winning the finals.

+Egypt and US Monastir (2021–2022)

-In August 2021, Diabate signed with Smouha SC to stay in Egypt.
+In August 2021, Diabate signed with Smouha to stay in Egypt.
 On 28 September 2021, Diabate was loaned to Al Ittihad to play in the 2021 Arab Club Basketball Championship.
-He replaced the injured Corey Webster.
+At Ittihad, he replaced the injured Corey Webster.

 On 10 February 2022, Diabate signed with US Monastir ahead of the 2022 BAL season.
-He helped Monastir win the championships by winning the 2022 BAL Finals; Diabate became the first player ever to win two BAL championships.
+He helped Monastir win the championships by winning the 2022 BAL Finals.
+Diabate became the first player ever to win two BAL championships.

+Petro de Luanda (2022–2023)

-In September 2022, Diabate signed a contract for Petro de Luanda in Angola.
+In September 2022, Diabate signed a contract for Petro de Luanda in Angola to play in both the Angolan League and BAL.
+He won the 2023 Angolan Cup with the team, as well as the Angolan Basketball League title.

+Al Ahly Benghazi (2023–2024)

+Diabate joined Libyan club Al Ahly Benghazi for the 2024 BAL qualification tournaments.
+On 1 November 2023, Diabate made his debut and recorded 13 points and 9 assists in Al Ahly's 86–77 win over FAP.
+Diabate helped Al Ahly qualify for their first ever BAL season, which began in April.
+They reached the finals, in which Diabate scored 20 points but lost to his former team Petro de Luanda, thus missing out on his third championship.
+He posted BAL career-highs in points (11.3), rebounds (4.7), assists (5.8), steals (1.8) and blocks (0.4), and was named to the BAL All-Defensive First Team after the season.